Hindutva: Vishva Hindu Parishad and the Bharatiya Janata Party

-The RSS established a number of affiliate organisations after Indian Independence to carry its ideology to various parts of the society.
+The RSS established a number of affiliate organisations after Indian Independence to carry its ideology to various parts of society.
 Prominent among them is the Vishva Hindu Parishad, which was set up in 1964 with the objective of protecting and promoting the Hindu religion.
 It subscribed to Hindutva ideology, which came to mean in its hands political Hinduism and Hindu militancy.

 A number of political developments in the 1980s caused a sense of vulnerability among the Hindus in India.
 This was much discussed and leveraged by the Hindutva ideology organisations.
 These developments include the mass killing of the Hindus by the militant Khalistan movement, the influx of undocumented Bangladeshi immigration into Assam coupled with the expulsion of Hindus from Bangladesh, the Congress-led government's pro-Muslim bias in the Shah Bano case as well as the Rushdie affair.
 The VHP and the BJP utilised these developments to push forward a militant Hindutva nationalist agenda leading to the Ram Janmabhoomi movement.
 The BJP officially adopted Hindutva as its ideology in its 1989 Palampur resolution.

 The BJP claims that Hindutva represents "cultural nationalism" and its conception of "Indian nationhood", but not a religious or theocratic concept.
 It is "India's identity", according to the RSS Chief Mohan Bhagwat.

-According to the Anthropologist and South Asia Politics scholar Thomas Hansen, Hindutva in the post-Independence era, has emerged as a political ideology and a populist form of Hindu nationalism.
+According to the anthropologist and South Asia Politics scholar Thomas Hansen, Hindutva in the post-Independence era has emerged as a political ideology and a populist form of Hindu nationalism.
 For Indian nationalists, it has subsumed "religious sentiments and public rituals into a larger discourse of national culture (Bharatiya culture) and the Hindu nation, Hindu rashtra", states Hansen.
 This notion has appealed to the masses in part because it "connects meaningfully with everyday anxieties of security, a sense of disorder" in modern Indian life.
-The Bharatiya Janata Party has deployed the Hindutva theme in its election campaign since early 1991, as well as nominated candidates who are affiliated with organisations that support the Hindutva ideology.
+The BJP has deployed the Hindutva theme in its election campaign since early 1991, as well as nominated candidates who are affiliated with organisations that support the Hindutva ideology.
 The campaign language of the Congress Party leader Rajiv Gandhi in the 1980s mirrored those of Hindutva proponents.
-The political speeches and publications by Indian Muslim leaders have declared their "Islamic religious identity" being greater than any "political ideology or national identity".
+The political speeches and publications by Indian Muslim leaders have declared their "Islamic religious identity" being greater than any "political ideology or national identity."
 These developments, states Hansen, have helped Hindu nationalists spread essentialist constructions per contemporary Hindutva ideology.

 Concepts and issues

-Hindutva ideology has focused on the following issues: